Our Lady of Peace and Good Voyage

-Our Lady of Peace and Good Voyage (Nuestra Señora de la Paz y Buen Viaje; Mahal na Birhen ng Kapayapaan at Mabuting Paglalakbay) also known as Our Lady of Antipolo and the Virgin of Antipolo (Birhen ng Antipolo), is a seventeenth-century Roman Catholic title of the Blessed Virgin Mary associated with a wooden image of the Virgin that is venerated in many areas in the Philippines.
-This Black Madonna is enshrined in Antipolo Cathedral in the Sierra Madre mountains east of Metro Manila.
+Our Lady of Peace and Good Voyage (Latin: Nostra Domina de Pacis et Bonam Navigationem), also known as Our Lady of Antipolo, is a Roman Catholic Marian title of the Blessed Virgin Mary associated with a wooden image that is venerated in the Philippines.
+This Black Madonna is enshrined in Antipolo Cathedral, east of Metro Manila.

-The image was brought to the country by governor-general Juan Niño de Tabora from Mexico via the galleon El Almirante in 1626.
+The image was brought to the country by Governor-General Juan Niño de Tabora from Mexico via the Galleon ship El Almirante in 1626.
 His safe voyage across the Pacific Ocean was attributed to the image, which was given the title of "Our Lady of Peace and Good Voyage".
 It was substantiated later by six other successful voyages of the Manila-Acapulco Galleons with the image aboard as its patroness.

 Pope Pius XI issued a Pontifical decree to crown the image in 1925.
-The statue is one of the most celebrated Marian images in the Philippines, having been mentioned by national martyr José Rizal in his writings.
-From May to July each year, the image attracts millions of pilgrims from all over the country and abroad.
-Its feast day is on the first Tuesday of May.
+The statue is one of the most celebrated Marian images on the Philippines, having been mentioned by nationalist José Rizal in his writings.
+From May to July each year, the image attracts millions of pilgrims nationwide and overseas.
+The feast day of Our Lady of Peace and Good Voyage is on the first Tuesday of May.